mvolkmann/blog/src/bun.md

 To see a list of all scripts defined in `package.json`, enter `bun.run`.

+## Dependencies

+Just like in Node.js, Bun tracks dependencies in a `package.json` file and installs dependencies in the `node_modules` directory.

+Adding dependencies with the `bun` command is much faster than adding them with the `npm` command.

+To add a runtime dependency to a Bun project, enter `bun add {package-name}`.

+To add a development dependency to a Bun project, enter `bun add -d {package-name}`.

+To remove a runtime dependency to a Bun project, enter `bun remove {package-name}`.

+To remove a development dependency to a Bun project, enter `bun remove -d {package-name}`.

 ## Unit Tests

 Bun has builtin support for implementing and running unit tests